Strong-AI-Lab/RoVF-Meerkat-Reidentification/README.md

 * Add segmentation evaluation code.
 * Add some improvements to the segmentation code and documentation.
 * Update comments/documentation for all files.
-* dinov2_wrapper.py bug with concat functionality needs to be fixed (results in an error currently).
-* training_scripts/val.py: getting the top-1 and top-3 accuracy has a bug that needs to be fixed (results in an error currently).

 ## Installation